 PyO3 provides an easy to use interface to code native Python libraries in Rust.
 The accompanying Maturin allows you to build and publish them as a package.
-Yet, for the better user experience, Python libraries should provide typing hints and documentation for all public entities, so that IDEs can show them during development and type analyzing tools such as
+Yet, for a better user experience, Python libraries should provide typing hints and documentation for all public entities, so that IDEs can show them during development and type analyzing tools such as

 mypy can use them to properly verify the code.

 Currently the best solution for the problem is to manually maintain

 *.pyi files and ship them along with the package.

 There is a sketch of a roadmap towards completing the